Charcuterie for Two (building a date night charcuterie board)

 1. Get personal with your theme

 Put a little thought into your selection.
 Having a theme in mind helps narrow the focus and makes it easier to choose.
 And there are a lot of choices to make!
-Consider featuring a place, a season, a flavor profile, even a color.
+Consider featuring a place, a season, a flavor profile, or even a color.
 Or get really personal by creating a board highlighting your special someone’s favorite things.

 2. Select the featured items first

 When composing any type of board, I rely on the rule of 3s to anchor the presentation.
-With cheeses I may select cheese by type of milk (cow, sheep, goat).
+With cheeses, I may select cheese by type of milk (cow, sheep, goat).
 Try composing your charcuterie board by region, (Italian, French, and Spanish), or feature one item three ways (like with the seafood lovers board in the examples).
 What about that vegan board?
 Consider these trios: grains, vegetables, and legumes; or wild mushrooms three ways.

 3. Add creative condiments

 Mustards, flavorful pickles, and olives are classic accompaniments for traditional charcuterie.
 But sweeter flavors are also welcome.
 Try Italian mostarda (sweet, spicy preserved fruits), jams and preserves, fresh or dried fruits, and nuts.
 All these flavorful bits are also welcome on any vegetarian charcuterie platter.
-Breads and crackers are also nice to have for building the perfect bite.
+Bread and crackers are also nice to have for building the perfect bite.

 4. Consider where you’re serving charcuterie

 Nothing says “impromptu picnic” like a decadent cheese and meat platter.
 Make sure yours is up for the adventure.
 Most preserved meats and cheeses lend themselves well to picnic baskets or backpacks.
 Condiments, grains, and softer vegetable items may prove slightly more challenging.
 If there’s something squishy or runny, make sure it’s packed in a sturdy container.
-Spice jars make great vessels for most condiments (just make sure liquids are well sealed).
+Spice jars make great vessels for most condiments (just make sure liquids are well-sealed).
 Wrap them all up in colorful tea towels that can double as napkins and tablecloths in a pinch.

 Here’s how to choose the best wine for a romantic picnic